Woohoo! You made it! You breastfed your baby to age 1!

 Right around 1, your baby masters the skill of walking.
 If you thought your crawler got into trouble, watch your walker.
 Now EVERYTHING goes into her mouth.
 That is how she explores the world after all.
 Your shoe, the dog’s bone, brother’s backpack strap… she’s getting a taste.

 Now, wouldn’t it be nice to know that your baby is getting a steady dose of live antibodies as she explores this new and disgusting territory?

 You will spend a good part of your day chasing your toddler and offering snacks.
 Some days, she will seem to eat as much as your husband.
 Other days, she may refuse solids altogether.
 This is just the way of the toddler.
 So, isn’t it nice to know that no matter how little or how much solids your child chooses to eat, she will always get complete nutrition from your breastmilk?

 If your toddler gets sick, your pediatrician may recommend supplementing with pedialyte.
-But, breastmilk is actually the BEST fluids to encourage when baby is sick.
+But, if it is an option, breastmilk is even better when baby is sick.
 It is mostly water and it is filled with nutrients, antibodies and lots of other fantastic stuff that pedialyte doesn’t have.
-Chances are, your baby will refuse everything you offer her when she is sick…except the boob.
+Chances are, your baby will refuse everything you offer her when she is sick… except the boob.
 She will snuggle in and camp out on the boob until she feels all better.

 Breastfed babies must sit down and be still while nursing (try as they may to perform gymnastics while nursing).
 Even if they only sit and nurse for five minutes, it forces both you and her to take a time-out, rest and reconnect.
 Toddlers are absorbing a big and overwhelming world.
 It is good for their little minds to be able to go back to home base every once and a while.